Last Updated: 30 May, 2025

 Bettors more into eSports are also in luck, as the state legalized betting on the market in April 2022 through HB 4826.
 Other legal gambling-related markets in the Mountain States include daily fantasy sports apps and the ability to bet on horse racing in person or online.

-As shows like Mountain Men and Appalachian Outlaws captivate audiences with rugged survivalism and frontier grit, West Virginia has a unique opportunity to monetize its cultural capital through novelty fantasy leagues.
-By creating DFS-style contests around these reality series, where participants draft show contestants or predict episode outcomes, daily fantasy platforms could tap into an untapped market that has a loyal fanbase.
+As shows like Mountain Men and Appalachian Outlaws captivate audiences with rugged survivalism and frontier grit, West Virginia has a unique opportunity to capitalize on its cultural heritage through novelty fantasy leagues.
+By creating DFS-style contests around these reality series, where participants draft show contestants or predict episode outcomes, daily fantasy platforms can tap into an untapped market with a loyal fan base.

 If state-regulated platforms adopted these formats, West Virginia could potentially generate close to $1 million in annual handle, especially during peak TV seasons.
 Integrating betting with pop culture not only enhances profitability by opening these markets to non-sports fans but also solidifies West Virginia as a center for next-generation wagering innovation.